The first step in using PIX is to take a capture.

 - Use pixtool.exe to take and analyze GPU captures from the command line.

-- Programmatically control when a GPU capture should be taken from inside your game code.
+- Programmatically control when a GPU capture or a Timing Capture should be taken from inside your game code.

 - Debug TDR problems (aka GPU hang / device removal).

 - Understand GPU memory usage, heap residency and paging.